This post may contain affiliate links. Please read our disclosure policy.

 Be sure to break up any clumps in the brown sugar.
 Toss the chocolate chips in a bit of the dry ingredients and set them aside.

 Add a bit more than half of the shredded and drained zucchini to the dry ingredients and mix throughout.
-The rest of the prepared zucchini is then blended fully with the eggs, oil, and vanilla.
+The rest of the prepared zucchini is then blended fully with the room temperature eggs, oil, and vanilla.
 That puree is then mixed into the dry ingredients until combined.

-Transfer the zucchini bread batter to a prepared loaf pan and bake
+Transfer the raw batter to a loaf pan and bake

 The batter at this point will be relatively pourable, and smooth except for the shredded zucchini that hasn't been pureed.
 It will also be light green in color.